Information for Outpatients

 Attend Anywhere is a secure web-based video platform that allows you to have your consultation via video from your home or own private space.
 Video consultations allow you to be seen by your clinician via an online video call avoiding the need to travel to hospital for appointments, saving you time and money.

 Attend Anywhere is for patients with pre-arranged appointment times only.
 Patients due for appointments that could be done by video consultation will be invited to do so.
-For more information please click here.
+For more information, please visit our Attend Anywhere page.

 Patient information leaflets and questionnaires

 Some appointment letters will be accompanied by a patient information leaflet.
 Please read all of the information enclosed in the letter and leaflet carefully and follow any specific instructions for your appointment.
-If you have received your appointment by email and the letter includes a leaflet, please view the outpatient leaflets and questionnaires page here.
+Find all leaflets in our Patient Information Leaflets section.

 Cancelling or changing your appointment